danigiro/IJF_AUSGDP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Reconciliation of quarterly Australian GDP forecasts from Income and Expenditure sides.
+The quarterly Australian GDP reconciliation forecasts from Income and Expenditure sides.

 ## Files

+**Note:** the analysis folders are divided by the two different hierarchies. *TYPE* can indicate Income/INC or Expenditure/EXP.

 -   **BaseForecasts**: scripts to use the base forecasts in Bisaglia (2020) and to calculate the naive forecasts: